velatech/vela-ussd-android/README.md

 > Note:  You need to use `peekContent()` to ensure that your interaction with this event does not affect other observers.

-Once you verify that the particlar USSD response is the response you are interested in by usinf `peekContent()` and then checking the unique key against the saved key, you can proceed and invoke the `processUSSDResponse(USSDEvent:ussdEvent)`.
-This function will decrypt, and pass the USSDRespone and invoke the followinf functions accordinlgy based on the outcome of the processing:
+Once you verify that the particular USSD response is the response you are interested in by using `peekContent()` and then checking the unique key against the saved key, you can proceed and invoke the `processUSSDResponse(USSDEvent:ussdEvent)`.
+This function will decrypt, and pass the USSDRespone and invoke the following functions accordingly based on the outcome of the processing:

 ```Java